 Our roasted pumpkin dip is a savory celebration of the fruit’s sweetness.
-It is easy and pretty quick to make from scratch.
+It is easy and quick to make from scratch.

 Savory Pumpkin Dip Ingredients

 This is our original recipe and I feel obliged to explain why each ingredient is there.

 - Sweet pie pumpkin or butternut squash – for their mellow sweet taste which explodes after roasting and results in a beautiful caramelization